canonical/netplan/doc/netplan.md

 ``parameters`` (mapping)

 :    Customization parameters for special bridging options.
-Unless otherwise
+Time intervals
-     specified, parameter values for time intervals should be expressed in milliseconds, but can also be expressed in seconds using a time suffix (such as "s" for seconds, "ms" for milliseconds).
+     may need to be expressed as a number of seconds or milliseconds: the default value type is specified below.
+If necessary, time intervals can be qualified using a time suffix (such as "s" for seconds, "ms" for milliseconds) to allow for more control over its behavior.

      ``ageing-time`` (scalar)
-     :    Set the period of time (in seconds) to keep a MAC address in the forwarding database after a packet is received.
+     :    Set the period of time to keep a MAC address in the forwarding database after a packet is received.
 This maps to the AgeingTimeSec= property when the networkd renderer is used.
+If no time suffix is specified, the value will be interpreted as seconds.

      ``priority`` (scalar)
      :    Set the priority value for the bridge.
 This value should be a